CynVaras/CynVaras/README.md

 - 👋 Hi, I’m @CynVaras
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning
+•Telecomunicaciones
+•Desarrollo Web y Aplicaciones Digitales
+•Paython
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me @cyn.varas
+- 📫 How to reach me
+WhatsApp: 3521400940
+Ig: @cyn.varas

 <!---
 CynVaras/CynVaras is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.